 Within a dynamically allocated computing environment, the notion of a machine is not well-defined.
 Therefore, licenses that are tied to machines do not work well in this context, but rather licenses that enable dynamic licensing (Floating Use, WLS) or offloading of the computation (Compute Server, Instant Cloud):

-- Floating Use: In this setup, an external token server hands out tokens which enable one use of Gurobi.
+- Floating Use: In this setup, an external token server hands out tokens enabling Gurobi usage.
 In a serverless world, the token will be requested by the code to be executed, the optimization takes place within the serverless environment, and the token is released again when the computation terminates.

 - Web License Service: This service is similar to the "Floating Use" option above, however the token is handed out from a service that Gurobi operates to a local containerized environment to perform the optimization.

-- Compute Server: Here, a machine (e.g. a VM) is set up which will perform the optimization.
+- Compute Server: Here, a machine (e.g., a VM) is set up which will perform the optimization.
 Any number of clients can submit jobs to this machine.
-This means once the code in the serverless compute environment runs an optimization, the problem is sent to this compute server, solved and the solution is returned to the client (= the code running in the serverless environment).
-When batch mode is used in conjunction with a Cluster Manager, it is actually possible to sever the connection to the Compute Server and retrieve the result at a later stage with a given batch ID (see e.g. here).
+This means once the code in the serverless compute environment runs an optimization, the problem is sent to this compute server, it is solved and the solution is returned to the client (= the code running in the serverless environment).
+When batch mode is used in conjunction with a Cluster Manager, it is actually possible to sever the connection to the Compute Server and retrieve the result at a later stage with a given batch ID (see an example here).

-- Instant Cloud: In the Instant Cloud, the user-specified machine pools where the optimization will take place, just like with Compute Server (see above).
+- Instant Cloud: In the Instant Cloud, the optimization will take place on the user-specified machine pools similar to the Compute Server (see above).
 However, unlike the Compute Server, Gurobi will handle the connection to the cloud provider, etc., and the user does not need to configure this themselves.
-When optimizing from a serverless environment, the same thing happens as with the Compute Server, i.e. the problem is sent to the Instant Cloud to be solved, and the solution is then returned to the client.
+When optimizing from a serverless environment, the same thing happens as with the Compute Server, i.e., the problem is sent to the Instant Cloud to be solved, and the solution is then returned to the client.

 What are suitable use cases for Gurobi within serverless?